pascalc/ttmachines/README.markdown

 HTML elements used in the chapter are created here, using Hiccup and `defpartial`.
 Chapters themselves are defined as a list of "content maps" that form the arguments to `defchapter`, together with a base url and associated metadata.

+### Text Content

+*src/clj/ttmachines/server/views/strings/chapter/* **one.clj**

+All texts used in the chapter should be declared here, using `defstring` if preprocessing is required, and `def` otherwise.
+Check out strings/core.clj to see what preprocessing is available.

+### Interactivity

+*src/cljs/ttmachines/client/chapter/* **one.cljs**

+Event handlers, dynamic text etc can be declared here using `set-up-element` for specific DOM elements and `set-up-route` for actions specific to a certain page.
+Look at one.cljs for reference.

 ## Plans

 * Glossary